An epicurean adventure to: India

 - Add a side salad of cucumber and tomato for a refreshing contrast.

-- Serve a variety of chutneys alongside the curry, such as mango chutney, mint chutney or tamarind chutney.
+- Serve a variety of chutneys alongside the curry, such as mango chutney, mint chutney, cold onion chutney or tamarind chutney.

 - Include a selection of pickles, such as lime pickles, mixed vegetable pickles or mango pickles.